awesomeWM/awesome/docs/89-NEWS.md

 ## New features

- * The hotkey popup has been extended to support Firefox and TMUX
+ * The hotkey popup has been extended to support Firefox, Qutebrowser and TMUX
  * Naughty (the notification system) has a new `ignore_suspend` flag
  * The `textclock` widget now supports timezones
  * New utility functions have been added: